woocommerce/woocommerce-blocks/docs/contributors/folder-structure.md

     │
     ├── assets/js/atomic
-    │   The atomic components such as product title, product rating, product │   image, etc. These atomic components are used by various blocks.
+    │   The atomic components such as product title, product rating, product │   image, etc. These atomic components are used by the product blocks.
     │
     ├── assets/js/base
     │   Functionality to ensure that the frontend does not get too bloated.